necroware/gameport-adapter/README.md

 the table above.
 Unfortunately I don't possess those joysticks in real, so may be the implementation is not quite correct with the real ones.

+## What is auto calibration?

+Old analog joysticks have resistors inside, which is specified to be 100 kOhm.
+Unfortunately this resistors are either worn out, bad quality or were wrong from the beginning.
+Therefore most of the generic analog joysticks had adjustment screws to correct the middle point of the joystick.
+Also many games had calibration option in the settings to readjust the joystick.
+With USB and new digital solutions the calibration was not required anymore and was completely implemented in the joysticks and/or drivers.
+So many modern games have no option to re-calibrate the joystick anymore.
+Would we try to play such newer games with an old analog joystick through this adapter, the joystick middle point would be totally offset.
+That's why the adapter makes auto calibration internally and presents already corrected values to the operation system.

+__ATTENTION__: a hard requirement using the analog joysticks is that during the plugging into the USB port all axes must be in their middle state, because all the subsequent calibration happens related to the initial state.

 ## Technical insights into implementation

 The code is well documented, so if you are interested in details, just feel free